 Gabi studied cellular and molecular medicine at the University of Bristol, focusing on cancer biology and immunology.
 After a stint at a diagnostics lab in Madagascar she completed a Master’s in science communication at Imperial College London.
-She joined the News and Multimedia team at Cancer Research UK in 2016, where she spends her days blogging as well as making science films and animations.
+She joined the News and Content team at Cancer Research UK in 2016, where she spends her days blogging as well as making science films and animations.

 We’ve helped Google Health with AI research which has the potential to improve breast cancer screening and save the NHS time and money.

 In the news this week: our stats show 1 in 4 people are experience avoidable delays for their cancer diagnosis and festive hot drinks are loaded with sugar.

 In the news this week: an arthritis drug has stopped breast cancer spreading to bones in mice and teens across the globe are not doing enough physical activity.

 In the news this week: cancer waiting time targets have been missed since 2015 and people suggest cancer patients to be given a NASA-style training before chemo.

 We’re investing £56 million into radiotherapy research that will be carried out by a network of specialist institutes across the UK.

 Our new stats show a staggering variation in treatment plans for women diagnosed with womb cancer across England.